A disguised version of the third-generation Mercedes-Benz CLA four-door ‘coupe’ has been unveiled in France.

 Based on the new Mercedes-Benz Modular Architecture (MMA), the new CLA will be available with both internal combustion, and pure electric drivetrains.

-The car on display at the Festival d’Hyères seems to an electric variant as the grille area is completely closed off.
+The car on display at the Festival d’Hyères seems to be an electric variant as the grille area is completely closed off.

 While Mercedes-Benz hasn’t revealed which drivetrains will make into the CLA and other MMA-based vehicles, the Concept CLA Class was powered by a rear-mounted electric motor making 175kW.